dherrendoerfer/uCNC_controller/beta/uCNC_controller_v4/README.txt

   Servo out:  12
   Unused   :  A0,A1,A6,A7 (A6 and A7 cannot be used as output)

+Note, that the controller now supports more than one connection scheme, as there are several boards available that can drive the steppers and ports.
+For example the GRBL shield is supported natively.
+Work is in progress to support the RAMPS v1.4 shields as well.

 System Reset and Initialization routine
 ---------------------------------------
+  Options are:
-  Upon reset or power up the controller attempts to move all axis into their minimal position by traversing the configured distance into a solid zero position block - builds should be designed to cope with this.
+  1. Upon reset or power up the controller attempts to move all axis into their minimal position by traversing the configured distance into a solid zero position block - builds should be designed to cope with this.
+  2. Reset to zero switch, whereas a single input may be used for all reset switches.
+During homing the firmware first tries to clear the home condition by moving the axis away from the switch.
+  3. Do nothing, and let the operator zero to the appropriate position

 Device-specific values and devices
 ==================================